Lick Observatory: Early history

 Lick, originally a carpenter and piano maker, had arrived from Peru in San Francisco, California, in late 1847; after accruing significant wealth he began making various donations in 1873.
 In his last deed he chose the site atop Mount Hamilton, and was buried there in 1887 under the future site of the telescope, with a brass tablet bearing the inscription, "Here lies the body of James Lick".

-Layout of the Lick Observatory.
+Layout of Lick Observatory.
 The dome housing the 36 in Great Lick refractor telescope is on the right.